elierotenberg/coding-styles/es6.md

 ## var, let, const

-- Never use `var`.
+- `var` MUST NOT be used.

-- Use `const` dy default.
+- `const` SHOULD be used dy default.
 If you really need to use `let`, its acceptable, but its most often a sign that you should refactor.

-- Use one `const` declaration per variable.
+- `const` (or `let`) MUST be used exactly once per variable declaration.

 ```js
 // bad